Welcome to SEDA Equine

 - Non-verbal communication: Horses respond to body language, tone, and energy, so participants in therapy learn to become more aware of their own non-verbal cues.
 This helps them improve self-awareness and emotional regulation, which are critical skills in emotional healing.

 - Healing through connection: Horses, by nature, are empathetic and non-judgmental.
-In therapeutic settings, the horse’s instinct to connect emotionally with the person allows a safe space for the participant to process difficult emotions, heal, and find new perspectives.
+In therapeutic settings, the horse’s instinct to connect emotionally with the person allows a safe space for the participant to process difficult emotions, to heal, and to find new perspectives.

 In a nutshell, blending equine facilitated learning/therapy with natural horsemanship focuses on: